 Ontario remains committed to building a clean, modern and reliable electricity system and continues to encourage innovative opportunities for efficient generation projects.
 The enhancements to the FIT program support the ongoing development of energy initiatives that will move the province toward a clean energy future.

 For detailed information on Ontario’s FIT and microFIT programs, please visit the Independent Electricity System Operator’s FIT and microFIT websites or call 1-888-387-3403.

 The Ontario Feed-in Tariff (FIT) program allows homeowners, communities, business owners and private developers to generate renewable energy and sell it to the province at a guaranteed price for a fixed contract term.
 You can apply to the FIT program if you use one or more forms of renewable energy, including wind, waterpower, biomass and biogas, solar photovoltaic (PV) power and landfill gas.

-The FIT program, administered by the Ontario Power Authority, is the first comprehensive feed-in tariff program in North America.
+The FIT program, administered by the Independent Electricity System Operator, is the first comprehensive feed-in tariff program in North America.
 It is divided into two streams depending on the number of kilowatts of electricity that can be generated by a project.

 The FIT program is available for renewable energy projects greater than 10 kilowatts and generally up to 500 kilowatts.
 It is open to all types of generators, including developers, co-operatives, municipalities and Aboriginal communities.

 The microFIT program is for renewable energy projects of 10 kilowatts or less.
 This program is of interest to homeowners and farmers as well as institutions, such as schools and places of worship.